 We asked some of our Members to respond to this moment through the lens of their experiences of discrimination in and around the UK’s criminal justice system.
-Ann, Sandrine and Beverly shared their stories in a very personal way.
+Ann, Beverly, Fatima and Sandrine shared their stories in a very personal way.

 I knew George Floyd